Advantages of Owners Title Insurance

 There are two types of title insurance policies.
 As mentioned, the owner’s policy protects the homebuyer.
 A loan policy protects the lender.
 Most lenders usually require a loan policy when they issue you a loan.
 The loan policy is based usually on the dollar amount of your loan.
 It only protects the lender’s interests in the property should a problem with the title arise.
 It does not protect the buyer.
 The policy amount decreases each year and eventually disappears as the loan is paid off.
 An owner’s policy, usually issued in the amount of the real estate purchase, provides protection for as long as you or your heirs have an interest in the property.

 Contact us today to find out more about how we can help you get the right insurance for your property.
-We proudly serve customers nationwide, and are currently serving the District of Columbia, as well as the states of Maryland, Delaware, Virginia, Pennsylvania, New Jersey, Connecticut, North Carolina, Georgia, Florida, Michigan, and Massachusetts.
+We proudly serve customers nationwide, and are currently serving the District of Columbia, as well as the states of Maryland, Delaware, Virginia, Pennsylvania, New Jersey, Connecticut, North Carolina, South Carolina, Georgia, Florida, Michigan, and Massachusetts.